ansys/pyansys-cheat-sheet/README.rst

                :link: https://cheatsheets.docs.pyansys.com/<your_tex_file_name>.pdf

-Finally add the screenshot directly on readme.
+Finally add the screenshot on readme with proper links and references.

 Cheat sheets